project-chip/connectedhomeip/examples/lock-app/nxp/k32w/k32w0/README.md

 Regarding factory data provider, there are two options:

--   use the default factory data provider: `K32W0FactoryDataProvider` by setting `chip_with_factory_data=1` in the gn build command.
+-   use the default factory data provider: `FactoryDataProvider` by setting `chip_with_factory_data=1` in the gn build command.
 -   use a custom factory data provider: please see [Guide for implementing a custom factory data provider](../../../../platform/nxp/k32w/k32w0/common/README.md).